Our Programs

 Conflict resolution

-Develop and sign a new lease agreement or lease addendum that includes a communication agreement between landlord and tenant
+Develop and sign a new lease agreement or lease addendum that includes a communication agreement between landlord and tenant (to be developed during the required class)

 Comply with all additional program policies and requirements